NilsIrl/www.nilsand.re/_posts/2021-08-28-implicit-explicit.md

 To conclude, in software development clarity is something that we want to maximise, and I believe that more often than people think doing things implicitly is the way to go about that.

+Although this post was written in the context of software development the implied intent of being explicit also applies to different areas of life.